Iris Mauss

 Iris Mauss is a German-American social psychologist known for her research on emotions and emotion regulation.
 She holds the position of Professor of Psychology at University of California, Berkeley and Director of the Emotion & Emotion Regulation Lab.
-Her research has been cited in various publications including The New York Times, The Washington Post, and Psychology Today.
+Her research has been cited in popular media, such as The New York Times, The Washington Post, and Psychology Today.

 Biography

-Mauss was born Krefeld, Germany, the second of her four siblings.
+Mauss was born Krefeld, Germany, the second of four siblings.
 Mauss's interest in psychology began in high school.
-She studied psychology at the University of Trier where she was lucky enough to win a spot through an academic lottery.
+She studied psychology at the University of Trier where she won a spot through an academic lottery.
 Mauss graduated from the University of Trier with a BA in psychology in 1993.

-As a master's degree student at Heinrich Heine University, Mauss traveled to the San Francisco Bay Area for an internship at a halfway house, helping patients adapt from an inpatient to outpatient lifestyle.
-This experience shifted her career away from clinical psychology towards research.
-After completing her Master's with highest honors in 1997, she moved back to California to work on her Ph.D. at Stanford University, under the mentorship of James Gross.
-While at Stanford, Mauss completed a 3-year predoctoral fellowship at the Bay Area National Institute of Mental Health (NIMH) Consortium in Affective Science.
+As a master's degree student at Düsseldorf University, Mauss traveled to the San Francisco Bay Area for an internship at a halfway house, helping patients adapt from an inpatient to outpatient lifestyle.
+This experience shifted her career from clinical psychology toward research.
+After completing her master's in Düsseldorf with highest honors in 1997, she moved to California to work on her Ph.D. at Stanford University, under the mentorship of James Gross.
+While at Stanford, Mauss completed a three-year predoctoral fellowship at the Bay Area National Institute of Mental Health (NIMH) Consortium in Affective Science.

 At Stanford, Mauss's early research explored coherence between emotional experiences, behavioral responses, and physiological indicators of emotion.
-She had women watch short clips which evoked different emotions and rate the emotions they felt.
+She had women watch short clips that evoked different emotions and rate the emotions they felt.
 Additionally, she recorded their facial expressions and measured their physiological responses with a polygraph.
 The results suggested that emotional experiences and behaviors (facial expressions) are closely correlated with each other, and less strongly correlated with physiological responses.

-After completing her PhD in 2005, Mauss joined the faculty of the Department of Psychology at the University of Denver.
-She remained at the University of Denver until moving to UC Berkeley in 2012.
+After completing her PhD in 2005, Mauss joined the faculty of the Department of Psychology at the University of Denver, where she remained until moving to UC Berkeley in 2012.
 Her research has been funded by grants from the National Institute on Aging.

 Mauss has served as an Associate Editor of Cognition and Emotion and the Journal of Experimental Psychology: General.